 Being closely related to your Customer Success Metrics, your Net Promoter Score is a customer satisfaction score measurement that primarily helps you understand how happy your client is with your product –aka customer engagement-and services in general.
 Going back to the product perspective, you can use this user engagement metric to create relevant goals and guide maps for product updates, development, and new product features.

 To become an efficient product manager and provide excellent customer service with the help of your teams, you need to have a constant idea about the overall business performance, product development, quality, and usage, which are the basic elements of the foundation of a well functioning business.
-With the power of knowledge, your marketing teams can step up their product marketing strategies, and you can meet customer expectations today without further delay, by practicing the utilization and tracking of key KPIs and product management metrics that are there to help you, just waiting to be seen and understood.
+With the power of knowledge, your marketing teams can step up their product marketing strategies, and you can meet customer expectations today without further delay, by practicing the utilization and tracking KPIs and product management metrics that are there to help you, just waiting to be seen and understood.

 Frequently Asked Questions